xakur/soppusite/_posts/2023-11-17-3-things-that-taught-me-how-to-overcome-loneliness.md

 I wasn’t finding joy in other areas of my life and relied a lot on her presence.
 I wasn’t loving myself.

-In fact, I used to hate myself a lot.
+In fact, I used to hate myself.
 I was always seeking love from elsewhere since I couldn’t receive the love and recognition I wanted from my family.

-I eventually realized how unhealthy it was to depend on others to receive warmth and comfort.
-If I could learn to be comfortable with who I am, I wouldn't need someone else's presence to feel okay.
+I eventually realized how unhealthy it was to depend on others to receive warmth and comfort. **If I could learn to be comfortable with who I am, I wouldn't need another person's presence to feel okay.**

 ## The 3 Things that Taught Me How to Overcome Loneliness: